 It is time to close another poll and look at the results!
 I quite enjoyed this month’s poll, as we got a ton of reactions and discussions about what playmat is best.
 I also received my copy of the Balrog playmat this month, which is looking amazing.
 Unfortunately, I did already cast my vote for the poll before the mat arrived, so it didn’t quite make the cut.
 I now own a ton of playmats for this game, and I therefore can do a pretty good side-by-side analysis of these mats to see which one I like best.
 But since art is subjective, I wanted to do a poll on this topic so that everyone can vote for their favourite official mat.
 I didn’t include the mats that can be bought from local game stores for this poll, only the mats that were handed out as a part of official events over the past 10 years.

 Well, I didn’t expect this outcome, as the winner by quite a wide margin (26 votes or >10%) is the Map of Middle Earth that was a part of the 2017 Fellowship kit along with Attack on Dol Guldur and alt art Galadriel.
 This mat has been reprinted since as a part of the Collector’s edition that was released nearly a year later.
 This second print of the map was identical, but had a different border below the artwork promoting the digital card game.
 This map holds some sentimental value to me, but wouldn’t have been my first pick.
-It is the only mat I have received at an actual Fellowship event that I attended, and we eventually broke through Dol Guldur during the event after having tuned our decks after hearing the horror-stories from other community members.
+It is the only mat I have received at an actual Fellowship event that I attended.
+We eventually broke through Dol Guldur during the event after tuning our decks after hearing the horror stories from other community members.
 The map is also really nice, though it is not the most detailed map of Middle Earth you can get.
-But I really do like that this mat exists, as I think that otherwise people would have made their own version by now.
+But I really do like that this mat exists, as I think that otherwise, people would have made their own version by now.
 If only we could find the penguin hiding in the art…

-The second place really surprised me, as I would have ranked the 2018 mat quite low on my list.
+The second-place really surprised me, as I would have ranked the 2018 mat quite low on my list.
 It features reused artwork from the Gandalf hero from the Road Darkens, but it does show a lot more of the artwork.
-I think the reason that this mat is so high on the list, is because it is the most recent mat that was widely available at Fellowship events.
-In 2019 and 2020, there were no Fellowship events, causing people to miss out of the respective playmats.
+I think this mat is so high on the list because it is the most recent mat to be widely available at Fellowship events.
+In 2019 and 2020, there were no Fellowship events, causing people to miss out on the respective playmats.
 The Gandalf mat is also pretty iconic, which is also true for the Map of Middle-Earth.
 Everyone recognises this art for LOTR, which is more difficult with some of the older mats like Hands Upon the Bow and Dwarrowdelf.
 While we in the community may recognise the artwork, regular people might confuse it with other IPs.

-The mats on the lower end of this list are more rare, but because of this, don’t often find their way into the collection of many players who can enjoy these mats.
+The mats on the lower end of this list are more rare, but because of this, they don’t often find their way into the collection of many players who can enjoy them.
 The old Game Night event mats are all in the bottom 4, and the Bilbo-Gollum playmat is arguably even more rare, as it was only ever released at GenCon 2019.
-Estimations are that only around 400-500 were made of this mat, which is nothing compared to the mats released for events.
-These mats also all reuse art from other items in the collection, ranging from player cards, to quest cards and expansion boxes.
+Estimations are that only around 400-500 were made, which is nothing compared to the mats released for events.
+These mats also reuse art from other items in the collection, ranging from player cards, to quest cards and expansion boxes.
 They are pretty valuable to collectors trying to get all the mats, but other players looking for a regular LOTR LCG mat can find some higher on this list for less.

 Remember that the scenarios in this list are there because they were ranked lowest in their respective poll.
-In case there was a tie, I broke it with my personal least favourite of the 2 (or 3 in case of Against the Shadow).
+In case of a tie, I broke it with my personal least favourite of the 2 (or 3 in case of Against the Shadow).